n0ss/java_chat_server/README.md

 This is a project that provides a GUI on the clients, the GUI prevents you from exiting the program until you have properly disconnected.

 Test /help on a client.

+# Folder v3_...

+Implementation of wait()/notify() commands in the code for optimization and proper use of threads.